benjaminjamesau/nhklaw/content/english/blog/what-does-a-real-estate-attorney-do-at-closing.md

 # What Does a Real Estate Lawyer Do at Closing?
 Essential Role Explained

 Are you preparing to buy or sell property in New York?
-Understanding the crucial role of a closing attorney can significantly impact your transaction. **real estate lawyer** During closing, having a knowledgeable [Brooklyn based eal estate attorney](/) can make all the difference in your transaction.
+Understanding the crucial role of a closing attorney can significantly impact your transaction. **real estate lawyer** During closing, having a knowledgeable [Brooklyn based real estate attorney](/) can make all the difference in your transaction.
 Let's dive into the essential functions these legal professionals perform to protect your interests and ensure a smooth property transfer.

 ## The Importance of Real Estate Attorney in Property Transactions